Censorship in Sweden: Self-censorship

 Tino Sanandaji wrote in 2018 an article about the dangers of the increasing taboo of talking about immigration in negative terms, commenting that "Exposing negative statistics about immigration sparked angry accusations of bigotry.
 Establishment voices shied away from the topic for fear of being accused as racist.
 Opposition to immigration became off-limits within all establishment parties".

+A 2020 study by Lund University discusses the impact of fear of hate and threats on journalists' work and the resulting self-censorship.
+The study revealed that many journalists felt constrained in their reporting due to fear of retaliation from various groups and individuals.
+The findings emphasized the need to protect press freedom and create safe working environments where journalists can operate without fear of threats and harassment.
+The findings in the study suggested that if the journalist is young, female, and of foreign origin, the risk increased.
+Furthermore, if the report covered a sensitive topic such as ethnicity, immigration, or gender equality, the risk was further heightened.